An official website of the United States government

 Safe Trips in a Connected Transportation Network (ST-CTN) enhances the travel experience for all travelers.
 It leverages innovative solutions and existing systems such as vehicle-to-everything (V2X) deployments, an advanced trip routing engine, and a regional trip planner - all developed within an open-sourced application called the Georgia - Mobility Access Map (G-MAP).
 The application allows travelers to create a personalized trip plan to navigate physical infrastructure, resolve unexpected obstacles, and ensure visibility throughout their travel.

-The deployment pilot project is led by the Georgia Department of Transportation (GDOT) with support from the Atlanta Regional Commission in Gwinnett County, Georgia, which is a suburban county northeast of Atlanta.
-The ST-CTN system provides Gwinnett County travelers with detailed information and step-by-step navigation tailored for users’ specific needs along with a range of other features geared to improve trip safety and efficiency.
+The deployment pilot project is led by the Georgia Department of Transportation (GDOT) with support from the Atlanta Regional Commission in Gwinnettt County, Georgia, which is a suburban county northeast of Atlanta.
+The ST-CTN system provides Gwinnettt County travelers with detailed information and step-by-step navigation tailored for users’ specific needs along with a range of other features geared to improve trip safety and efficiency.
 This concept is comprised of an integrated set of advanced transportation technology solutions including V2X, transit signal priority, machine learning (ML), artificial intelligence (AI) and predictive analytics.

 Approach – Project Challenges and Solutions